2. Journey through the supergraph

 In the beginning...

 We started off from humble cooking beginnings: a small called recipes.
 Clients sent queries to the , which routed the queries to the recipes .
 Simple!
-Because we only had one subgraph, that subgraph's and the were essentially one and the same.
+Because we only had one subgraph, that subgraph's schema and the were essentially one and the same.

 Now that we want to add another to the mix, what happens?